Reactive capacitance of flat patches of arbitrary shape: Reactive capacitance

 corresponds to the uniform starting point on the patch.
 Comparing this expression with the Taylor expansion (\ref{eq:Cmu_Taylor}), we get an interesting probabilistic interpretation of the Taylor coefficients $c_n$ as the moments of the boundary local time $\ell_\infty$:

 For instance, we retrieve $c_1 = |\Gamma|/(2\pi)$ at $n = 0$, whereas $c_2$ is proportional to the mean boundary local time.
+As a consequence, we get

+Curiously, the same constant $\A_\Gamma$ was shown to determine the asymptotic behavior of the variance of the boundary local time $\ell_t$ on a small patch for restricted diffusion in a bounded domain \cite{Grebenkov25b}.
 Moreover, substituting the spectral expansion (\ref{eq:Cmu}) into Eq. (\ref{eq:Ecirc_mu}) and performing the inverse Laplace transform with respect to $\mu$, one gets the probability density of $\ell_\infty$:

 (see \cite{Grebenkov20,Grebenkov23a} for further discussions on such spectral representations).

 An alternative probabilistic interpretation of $C(\mu)$ can be deduced by multiplying Eq. (\ref{eq:wi_eq}) by $w(\y;\infty)$, Eq. (\ref{eq:wi_eq}) with $\mu = \infty$ by $w(\y;\mu)$, subtracting and integrating these equations over $\y\in\R^3_+$, and using the Green's formula, boundary conditions and the behavior at infinity: